Early Australian female aviators: Millicent Bryant (1878–1927)

-Jessie "Chubbie" Keith Miller (1902-1972)
+Jessie "Chubbie" Keith Miller (1902–1972)

 Jessie was born in the remote mining town of Southern Cross Western Australia and went on to become a pilot of international standing.
 Her flying exploits places her amongst the greatest of the early pioneers of aviation.
 On 19 March 1928 she, together with Bill Lancaster, completed a flight from London to Darwin and with Jessie becoming the first woman to fly across the equator.
 She went on to participate in international air races and broke the speed record for crossing the US in both directions.

 Florence "Bobby" Mary Terry (1898–1976)

 Bobby Terry as she was known, the wife of John Edgar Terry, grazier of Gunnedah, New South Wales, was the first Australian woman to own her own airplane in 1929.
-She was the second Australian woman to take a commercial pilot's licence, and qualified to fly seaplanes.
+She was the second Australian woman to take a commercial pilot's licence after receiving training from the Aero Club of New South Wales, and qualified to fly seaplanes.
 She was a member of the group who flew with Amy Johnson into Sydney in 1930.
 She was a member of the Ninety-Nines.
 She later married Monte Fowler.